 We strongly recommend that you investigate all possible funding options in order to maximize your grants and scholarships and minimize loan obligations.

 Stanford Graduate Fellowships.
 These support 65-70 engineering graduate students.
 Note that all offers of financial aid to grad students are included in the department's offer of admission.
 No separate application is required or accepted.

 Knight-Hennessy Scholars.
 This Stanford scholarship program awards up to 100 high-achieving students every year with full funding to pursue a graduate education at Stanford.
-To be considered, you must apply to Knight-Hennessy Scholars by September 27, 2017, and separately apply to the department where you would like to study by November 15, 2017.
+To be considered, you must apply to Knight-Hennessy Scholars and separately apply to the department where you would like to study.